 Engineering Jobs: The Numbers

-The U.S. labor market consists of 1.6 million engineering jobs overall, with compensation reported to be $42 an hour on average.
+The U.S. labor market consists of approximately 1.6 million engineering jobs overall, with compensation reported to be $42 an hour on average.

 Here’s how the employment numbers break out: